lililuanluan/rocket/README.md

 If these two possible iteration types do not cater for your strategy's needs, you can create your own custom iteration type in [xrpl_controller/iteration_type.py](xrpl_controller/iteration_type.py).

+Note: Make sure your iteration type inherits from `TimeBasedIteration`.

 ## Useful Resources